-- Look up the "List of ingredients" of the concerned food product, - ⇒ Ingredients: Apricot, sulphur dioxide - Search for the MLs of lead in each ingredient specified in Part 2 of the Schedule: - (i) the ML of lead in apricot (i.e. "fruits") = 0.1 mg/kg - (ii) Sulphur dioxide is not considered to be an ingredient under regulation 3 of the Amendment Regulation since it is used as an additive.
+- Look up the "List of ingredients" of the concerned food product, - ⇒ Ingredients: Apricot, preservative (sulphur dioxide) - Search for the MLs of lead in each ingredient specified in Part 2 of the Schedule: - (i) the ML of lead in apricot (i.e. "fruits, other than cranberry, currants and elderberry") = 0.1 mg/kg - (ii) Sulphur dioxide is not considered to be an ingredient under regulation 3 of the Amendment Regulation since it is used as an additive.

-In other words, the lead content of the dried apricot sample concerned can be compared with the ML of 0.1 mg/kg for lead in fruits, with the application of appropriate conversion factor as mentioned in paragraph 2.9.
+In other words, the lead content of the dried apricot sample concerned can be compared with the ML of 0.1 mg/kg for lead in "fruits, other than cranberry, currants and elderberry", with the application of appropriate conversion factor as mentioned in paragraph 2.13.